jimmyjz1127/CS2003-P3/README.md

 FILE DESCRIPTIONS:

     src/ : contains the primary client-server files
+        - compileFiles.sh : when executed, compiles all java files
-      (I have included a Basic and Extended version of the DMBClient and DMBServer application)
+      (I have included a Simple and Extended version of the DMBClient and DMBServer application)
         - DMBSimpleServer.java & DMBSimpleClient.java :
-            - Constitute a Basic DMB client-server application that satisfy practical requirements (R1 - R6) of practical instructions
+            - Constitute a Simple DMB client-server application that satisfy practical requirements (R1 - R6) of practical instructions
         - DMBServerExt.java & DMBClientExt.java :
             - Constitute an Extended DMB client-server application that satisfy all requirements (R1 - R10) of practical instructions
         - CS2003-usernames-2021.csv : csv containing all usernames in CS2003 and respective port numbers